Roof Lantern Cost

 Benefits of Installing a Roof Lantern

-Roof lanterns are very popular, not only because they look good but because they offer a lot of benefits as well.
+Roof lanterns are very popular, not only because they look good, but because they offer a lot of other benefits.

 Increases Natural Light

-With an opening in the roof, you allow light to enter the room below all day long.
-The addition of so much natural light into a space can have a dramatic effect on the feel of a room.
-It is especially effective in rooms that have few/no windows.
+With an opening in the roof, you allow light to enter the room all day long.
+The addition of natural light into a space can have a dramatic effect on the feel of a room.
+It is especially effective in rooms that have few or no windows.

 Reduced Energy Costs